 Yes, chickens can eat lemons.
 They can be a safe and healthy snack for your chickens when fed in moderation.
 Lemons have tons of health benefits (like lots of Vitamin C) and your chickens will love to peck away at them.

+Yes, lemons are safe for chickens.
 Despite what you may have heard about citrus fruit being toxic for chickens, there is no evidence that actually says that.
-The truth is, lemons acidic and sour flavor, some chickens will love them while others will not give them more than a single peck.

 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.